SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 ## Summary

-After completing these steps you will have added an HTTP endpoint in LMS for all monitoring use cases to establish authenticated connectivity to a registered Cloud Integration instance.
+After completing these steps you will have added an HTTP endpoint in LMS for all monitoring use cases to establish an authenticated connectivity from your registered Cloud Integration service to the *Cloud Integration tenant*.

 Next we will activate the data collection for monitoring the Cloud Integration tenant.